-8. Source Water Quality: Monitoring and Actions

-Drinking water quality Issues have been identified for nitrate at the Richmond Community Water System, Simcoe Well Supply, Oxford South Water System, and Tillsonburg Well Supply.
-In 2023, most of these systems have reported either an increasing concentration/trend or no change.
+8. Source Water Quality: Monitoring and Actions Drinking water quality Issues have been identified for nitrate at the Richmond Community Water System, Simcoe Well Supply, Oxford South Water System, and Tillsonburg Well Supply.
+In 2024, most of these systems have reported either an increasing concentration/trend or no change; however a decreasing concentration/trend was reported at well TW2-12 for the Richmond Community Water System.
 Issue Contributing Areas (WHPA-ICAs) have been delineated for all nitrate Issues in the Long Point Region Source Protection Area.
 Municipalities continue to implement risk management strategies to address threat activities associated with an Issue/WHPA-ICA.
 All municipalities have monitoring and treatments systems in place to ensure that municipal drinking water meets the requirements of the Safe Drinking Water Act, 2002.
 Municipalities have used the results of ongoing monitoring to determine where further investigation is needed and to conduct assessments to identify sources and/or explain concentration variability.
-Over time, appropriate monitoring will help determine if implementation of plan policies and other actions are improving raw water quality for these systems.

-9. Science-based Assessment Reports: Work Plans

-An order was received from the Ministry in June 2020 providing for a comprehensive review and update to the Long Point Region Assessment Report and Source Protection Plan (Plan) under Section 36 of the Clean Water Act.
+Over time, appropriate monitoring will help determine if implementation of Plan policies and other actions are improving raw water quality for these systems.
+9. Science-based Assessment Reports: Work Plans An order was received from the Ministry in June 2020 providing for a comprehensive review and update to the Long Point Region Assessment Report and Source Protection Plan under Section 36 of the Clean Water Act, 2006.
 Examples of tasks in the workplan include incorporation of:

-- Growth and infrastructure changes (e.g. new drinking water supply wells) - Technical Rule changes - Transport pathway updates - Results of environmental monitoring programs (e.g. review of monitoring data to evaluate existing or the potential for Issues identified at municipal drinking water wells)

-The Plan update is currently underway and is expected to be submitted to the Ministry for approval in 2024.

-10. More from the Watershed

-To learn more about the Long Point Source Protection Area, visit the Lake Erie Source Protection website.
+- Growth and infrastructure changes (e.g. new drinking water supply wells) - Technical Rule changes - Transport pathway updates - Results of environmental monitoring programs (e.g. review of monitoring data to evaluate existing or the potential for Issues identified at municipal drinking water wells) The Section 36 update is currently underway and is expected to be submitted to the Ministry for approval in 2026.
+10. More from the Watershed To learn more about the Long Point Source Protection Area, visit the Lake Erie Source Protection website.